dokester/BayesicFitting/README.md

 in Herschel Common Science System (HCSS).
 The HCSS version was written in JAVA mostly by me.
-I encoded features and classes that were requested by my Herschel colleagues or that I remembered having used myself during my lifelong career as data analysis for earlier satellites as IRAS, ISO and AKARI.
+I encoded features and classes that were requested by my Herschel colleagues or that I remembered having used myself during my lifelong career as data analyst for earlier satellites as IRAS, ISO and AKARI.
 So most of the stuff in here was needed and used at a certain moment in time.
 Even now the package is developing in directions that are needed by my work for JWST.